Vanilla-OS/website/_posts/2022-11-01-vanilla-installer.md

 ## The new installer
 The new installer is written in <mark>GTK4 and libadwaita</mark>, and it is a complete replacement of the old installer ([Calamares](https://github.com/calamares/calamares)).
-In the past few weeks we have announced that Vanilla OS will be using the [Jade](https://git.getcryst.al/crystal/software/jade-gui) installer from the [Crystal Linux](https://getcryst.al/site) team, but after some testing and discussions we decided to write our own to best fit it with the Vanilla OS
+In the past few weeks, we have announced that Vanilla OS will be using the [Jade](https://git.getcryst.al/crystal/software/jade-gui) installer from the [Crystal Linux](https://getcryst.al/site) team, but after some testing and discussions we decided to write our own to best fit it with the Vanilla OS